MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/two-node-switched-converged.md

 As described in the diagram below, this pattern has the following physical network components:

-- For northbound/southbound traffic, the cluster in this pattern is implemented with two TOR switches in MLAG configuration.
+- For northbound/southbound traffic, the system in this pattern is implemented with two TOR switches in MLAG configuration.

 - Two teamed network cards handle the management, compute, and RDMA storage traffic connected to the TOR switches.
 Each NIC is connected to a different TOR switch.
 SMB multichannel capability provides path aggregation and fault tolerance.